frostini/square-player/README.md

   user
     player
       tracks

+test to see what we get for oauth create user model

 - dynamically load the ID of the player for the embed script

+- seed test data/images/songs
-- update toggle function for different players
+- update toggle form function for different players
+- add squareplayer.qr8.io domain
 - update the oauth redirect link to hit the /player route
 - tweek detailing/styling for for elements

-- squareplayer.qr8.io domain

-- seed test data/images/songs
+HARD BREAK AT 3 TO MAKE PRESENTATION MATERIALS.

 - add favicon
 - write project description
 - record demo, upload to youtube